bjoernalbers/belegnr/README.md

 ## Why?

-The German Federal Ministry of Finance (Bundesfinanzministerium) mandates that every document in the accounting system must be assigned a **unique document number**:
+The German Federal Ministry of Finance (Bundesfinanzministerium) mandates that every document in your accounting must be assigned a **unique document number**:

 > Jedem Geschäftsvorfall muss ein Beleg zugrunde liegen, mit folgenden Inhalten:
 >